 Jamie turned over on his side and looked out the window, moonlight illuminating the night sky with its calming glow.
 He raised his hand to cover it, but when his fingers enclosed over the moon, it slipped away.
 Somewhere, in the Castle that stood like a beacon of hope in the heart of the city, Caitlin was probably gazing out her window at the same space.
 Knowing he was occupying the same city at the same time as someone so beautiful, it was...strange.
 Almost like a privilege.

 Then, as if hit by divine revelation, clarity struck.
 His mind became as clear as the night air.

 Jamie's destiny was to follow in his father's footsteps and become a knight.

 Obviously, that alone wouldn't be enough to win Caitlin's heart, but it wouldn't hurt his chances, right?
 Even if he never saw her again, protecting the people of Amorado was a righteous, noble life, one that would make his family proud.
 Maybe if he worked hard and proved himself, Jamie might find himself among the Auburn Blades tasked with protecting the royal family.
-There was a one in four chance of being assigned to protect Caitlin…
+If he succeeded, he had a one in four chance of being assigned to work with Caitlin…

-Okay, now he was letting the fantasy run too far afield.
+But that was allowing the fantasy run too far afield.
 First, he'd have to become a knight before considering the possibility of such an achievement.